 "As for my skin, barring a few hormonal snafus, it has been consistently clear since going vegan.
 It's seriously a no-brainer—whenever I lapse and began to indulge too much in sugary/junk foods, I get dullness and the occasional breakout.
 When I return back to my plant-based diet, it all clears up and my skin seriously glows."

-Curious how to go vegan while still getting the right nutrients and eating healthy?
+Curious about how to go vegan while still getting the right nutrients and eating healthy?
 Take a look at this handy guide.